burakilhnn/simon-game/README.md

 Simon Game

-This is an basic Simon Game written in JQuery/CSS/HTML.
+This is a basic Simon Game written in JQuery/CSS/HTML.